Arithmetic inflection formulae for linear series on hyperelliptic curves: Introduction

-Finally, in \autoref{sec:geometric_interpretations}, we give concrete interpretations of our formulas for local Euler indices over several interesting non-algebraically closed fields; and in Conjecture~\ref{atomic_inflectionary_curves} (resp., Proposition~\ref{atomic_inflectionary_curves_over_Fq}) we give some more explicit speculations regarding $F$-rational inflection points away from $R_{\pi}$ when the underlying curve is of genus one and $F=\mb{R}$ (resp., $F=\mb{F}_q$).
+Finally, in \autoref{sec:geometric_interpretations}, we give concrete interpretations of our formulas for local Euler indices over $\mb{R}$, $\mb{F}_q$, and $\mb{C}(\!(t)\!)$; and we study inflectionary curves (defined by inflectionary polynomials) derived from Lefschetz and Weierstrass pencils of elliptic curves.
+In Conjecture~\ref{atomic_inflectionary_curves} (resp., Proposition~\ref{atomic_inflectionary_curves_over_Fq}) we make some explicit speculations regarding the $F$-rationality loci of these curves when $F=\mb{R}$ (resp., $F=\mb{F}_q$).